rhowsane/arm_master/docs/arm_master.rst

  wpose = group.get_current_pose().pose

 It then reads the desired end effector position, passed in as ``goal``, which is defined with euler angles (``[x, y, z, roll, pitch, yaw]``), and changes it to a quaternion representation
 (``[x, y, z, X, Y, Z, W]``).
-The quaternion representation is equivalent to the euler angles, but rather then represent a rotation with 3 separate rotations around linearly independent axis, a 4D vector is used.
+The quaternion representation is equivalent to the euler angles, but rather than represent a rotation with 3 separate rotations around linearly independent axis, a 4D vector is used.
 This 4D vector has advantages in that it doesn't degenerate and reach singularities in certain rotation sequences, and thus can be seen as more general.
 That said, it is not intuitive to work with quaternion's.
 All poses in our code-base are encoded with the Euler description and transformed to a quaternion at the last moment using the ``tf.transformations`` function.